corinnai/tech264-terraform/README.md

     - You can create this on **GitHub** or your preferred Git service.
     - Clone the repository locally and use it to store your Terraform configuration files.

-2. **Create Documentation**:

-    - Document everything you did to set up Terraform, including commands used, configuration paths, and screenshots if possible.

 # Terraform